-- Ask for class participation to build committees and plan activities for the year ahead. - Maintain planning schedules for committees. - Maintain the regular class communications and social connections for class activities and interactions identified for this year. - Make your gift to The Fund for Agnes Scott if you haven't already done so.
+- Ask for class participation to build committees and plan activities for the year ahead. - Maintain planning schedules for committees. - Maintain the regular class communications and social connections for class activities and interactions identified for this year.

 GETTING READY - YEAR 4